dade92/react-example2/README.md

 You can deploy the entire application by running `./run.sh`.
 This script just runs one by one the images contained in the docker compose file inside the deploy directory.
-It deploys the frontend, backend, the database, the mongo-express and the reverse Nginx proxy. \
 Then you can access the application at `http://localhost`.\
+At the moment, the BE and the database are deployed on raspberry pi, so in order to deploy everything you should:
+- Run on raspberry pi the script `./run.sh` inside the folder `/deploy` of the project spring-example2.
+This will run the backend and the database of the application.
+- Run inside this folder `./deploy` the script `./run.sh`.
+This will run the frontend and the reverse proxy.

 See the other dade92 repositories for the downloaded images.